jansdhillon/landscape-demo/README.md

 Terraform deployment of Landscape Server with demo client machines, built to the CC008 spec.
 Everything runs via Juju charms — no Terragrunt, no LXD provider, no external scripts.

 Two Juju models are created: one for the Landscape server stack, one for the demo client machines.
-The client model's `cloudinit-userdata` is set at apply time (after the server is up) so client machines boot with the correct `/etc/hosts` entry and can reach the server by FQDN.
+The client model's `cloudinit-userdata` is set at apply time (after the server is up and its IP is known) so client machines boot with the correct `/etc/hosts` entry.
+The landscape-client charm is then deployed as a subordinate on the ubuntu machines and registers with the server via charm config.

 ## Prerequisites